statisticalbiotechnology/parallelPermutationTest/README.md

 ## How the parallization works.

-It's recommended to read https://github.com/hoehleatsu/permtest/blob/master/computation.pdf to be able to follow this parallelization explanation:
+It's highly recommended to read https://github.com/hoehleatsu/permtest/blob/master/computation.pdf to be able to follow the explanation of the parallelization implementation.

 To obtain the sought of permutations N(m,m+n), a matrix can be created and then recursevely fill the entries for each N(j,k) using the relation(order of don't matter):